-Trademark non-use disputes come under the exclusive jurisdiction of the Intellectual Rights Court, which hears such disputes on the merits in the first instance, and the Presidium of the Court hears cassation appeals on current cases.
-A supervision appeal may be filed with the Russian Supreme Court.
+Trademark non-use disputes come under the exclusive jurisdiction of the IP Court, which hears these disputes on the merits in the first instance, and the Presidium of the Court hears cassation appeals on current cases.
+A supervision appeal may be filed with the Supreme Court.